unclenachoduh/spanishlocalestudy/report.md

 Localization is said to adapt a product to the point of feeling like it was created in and for a target market.
 The first indication of Localization's meticulous effort is the language code, which includes an indicator for language followed by an indicator for nation or region (eg. `en-CA`: English Canada).
 A product can be tailored, not only for an English-speaking market, but to the Canadian English-speaking market.
 But if locale-specific customization is the unique strength of Localization, then why do the locale offerings vary from localized product to localized product?

 The answer to this is simple, yet multivariant and unique for each product.
 Some organizations have far more capital that can be spent on localization at the early stages of a product's development, while others simply don't have the resources to do so.
 Some products don't have a strong outlook in certain markets, and the investment doesn't have a promising enough return.
 And with the growth of language technology in high-resource languages, the disparity between localization processes accross languages can seem larger than ever before.
-These are just few of many reasons.
+These are just a few of many reasons.

 To mitigate some of these trouble areas in localization, globally-minded teams have developed an increasing number of solutions.
 Some products are delivered to the subset of world languages that makes sense for their projections.
 Developers leverage internationalization libraries to format certain pieces of data according to known regional standards, technically increasing the number of offered locales at a minimum cost.
 Other organizations, like Mozilla Firefox, crowdsource their localizations from the loyal community that uses and depends on their product, potentially offering an incredible number of localizations at the cost of managing a volunteer community.

 If organizations take varied approaches to localization due to questions of ROI, is there a way of measuring the return on the investment?
 Given that localization covers such a large set of considerations, it will de difficult to attribute increases in products sold or daily active users to any individual implementation beyond a case-by-case basis.
 But this is not an admission of defeat!

 Perhaps surveys of user satisfaction regarding localization could provide qualitative and/or quantitative feedback to assess the return on investment in localization.
 But even then, can users tell the difference between high- and low-investment localizations?
 Do they even care?
-Some studies indicate that the bar for localization quality may be lower than expected<sup>[1](#references)</sup>.
-Mozilla even discovered recently that they were offering identical localized data for two different Spanish locales due to a miscommunication between volunteer localization communities (which was a catalyst for this very study).
+A 2015 report indicated that the bar for localization quality may be lower than expected<sup>[1](#references)</sup>.
+The major catalyst for this very study was Mozilla's discovery that they were offering identical localized data for two different Spanish locales due to a miscommunication between volunteer localization communities—a problem you wouldn't expect to occur in a user-driven localization process.

 ## Proposition

 This study proposes an evaluation of localization ROI by way of analyzing parallel translations of sibling locales (ie. distinct locales of a single language).
 By evaluating the translations of sibling locales, this study intends to measure the value of localizations at the text level.

 For the purpose of this study, "value" is defined as the unique combination and frequency of linguistic features found in a localization, characteristic of a specific locale.
 Localizations that demonstrate a greater number of unique features and a higher frequency of instances of those features would be the most linguistically distinct and, therefore, more valuable from a purely textual standpoint.
-This study assumes two premises: _a)_ all localizations evaluated in the study are considered to be high quality and reflective of the linguistic nature of the locale and _b)_ where the features of a locale can be found in another, that locale provides no additional material value to a client of localization services.
+This study assumes two premises: _a)_ all localizations evaluated in the study are considered to be high-quality and reflective of the linguistic nature of the locale and _b)_ where the features of a locale can be found in another, that locale provides no additional material value to a client of localization services.
 Only where a locale can be shown to contain unique, distinguishable features, does that locale provide a material value for a client.

 Recent advances in machine translation have brought about a need for fast, reliable translation quality assessment.
 Automatic systems, like BLEU, make use of computational power and collections of translated corpora to produce translation quality scores almost instantaneouly<sup>[2](#references)</sup>.
 Systems like BLEU are not without cause for caution, but they have been shown to produce translation qualty scores similar to those produced by manual methods of assessment<sup>[3](#references)</sup>.
 In addition to a purely quantitative analysis, other text processing techniques, such as templating, allow us to take a cursory look at the tangible differences between translations.